Integrations

 Go to the inner component.
 In the “Component Data” tab on the right panel, open “Component Settings”.
 Click “Create prop”, name the prop, and select “Fetched data” for its type.

 Now go to the outer component or page and click the instance of the inner component.
 In the “Settings” tab on the right panel, you should see the prop you just created.
-You can set it to any data fetch on the outer page or component.
+You can set it to any data query on the outer page or component.

 Using fetched data from another component